mimeeqsoftware/docs/docs/web/api/interfaces/mimeeqApp._mimeeq.MountConfiguratorPayload.md

 • `Optional` **legacy**: `boolean`

-If `true` some parameter will use old default values
+If `true` some parameter will use old default values for regular configurator

 ___